-The Full CRIMEFEST Pass is currently £135, but will go up to £155 on 1 August.
-(It will incrementally rise to £195 in early 2017.)
+The Full CRIMEFEST Pass is currently £180, but it will incrementally go up to £200.
 The full pass includes admission to all panels and a CRIMEFEST delegate bag with books and a programme.
 Day passes are also available.
 (Visit XE Currency Converter for approximate international prices)

 Myles Allfrey, Donna Moore and Adrian Muller,

 Hosts and organisers of CRIMEFEST.